v1kki213/papers/journal.md

 # Simulations
 John had a lot of money to buy Smith et al castles.

-# Conclusions
+# Results
-Arent going to use this ever!
+Nothing happened to the result